 os.mkdir(‘path’)¶

 Creates a new directory in your project folder or another specified location.
 Makes a directory in your project folder or another folder you specify.
-If a directory by the same name already exists in the path specified, os.mkdir will raise an OSError
+If a directory by the same name already exists in the path specified, os.mkdir will raise an OSError.
+Use a try-except block to handle the error.

 import os